-What is new is that infants use objects to gain control over their social environment, to gain attention from others, increasingly enticed to share experience with others.
+What is new is that infants use objects to gain control over their social environment, to gain attention from others, and they are increasingly enticed to share their experience with others.
 They also concomitantly develop a new sense of others as equal possessors.
 With this development, the child learns the social power of capturing and possessing objects.
 It is the power to gain social recognition and attention from others.
 This corresponds to a third "triadic transition" level of possession that unfolds in early development.

-By the time infants (approximately 9 months) start to engage in triadic exchanges and demonstrate secondary inter-subjectivity, they also start to manifest a new fear of strangers, what Spitz (1965) labeled the "8 month anxiety".
-Such fear is expressed by the ostentatious display of clinginess and exclusivity toward the mother or the primary caretaker.
-Infants start to call for rescue, seek refuge, and are quick to protest when they feel threatened to lose her attention, another expression of their attachment.
+By the time infants (approximately nine months) start to engage in triadic exchanges and demonstrate secondary intersubjectivity, they also start to manifest a new fear of strangers, what Spitz (1965) labeled "the 8 month anxiety."
+Such fear is expressed by the ostentatious display of cling-iness and exclusivity toward the mother or the primary caretaker.
+Infants start to call for rescue, seek refuge, and are quick to protest when threat-ened with loss of her attention, another expression of their attachment.

-By this age, infants become remarkably astute in detecting their mother as object of exclusive predilection and attachment.
-For example, by 7-8 months, infants have the new capacity to discriminate their mother from a female stranger only based on the way she moves her head while gently talking on a video were contrast is inversed, making facial cues almost unusable (it is very difficult to recognize anybody on a negative photograph).
+By this age, infants become remarkably astute in detecting their mother as the object of exclusive predilection and attachment.
+For example, by seven to eight months, infants have the new capacity to discriminate their mother from a female stranger only based on the way she moves her head while gently talking on a video where contrast is inversed, making facial cues almost unusable (it is very difficult to recognize anybody on a negative photograph).
 They learned the particular motor signature of her head in motion, when all other cues are controlled for (Layton & Rochat, 2007).
-By 8 months, infants develop a sophisticated ability to track their object of love.
+By eight months, infants develop a sophisticated ability to track their object of love.

-Interestingly, at around the same time (end of the first year) infants begin also to manifest a sense of exclusive possession toward specific objects, what Donald Winnicott (1982; 1989) coined as "transitional objects".
-For Winnicott, such objects of attachment are a psychological substitute to the mother and the control of her presence.
+Interestingly, at around the same time (end of the first year) infants begin also to manifest a sense of exclusive possession toward specific objects, what Donald Winnicott (1982, 1989) coined as "transitional objects."
+For Winnicott, such objects of attachment are a psychological substitute of the mother and the control of her presence.
 Such exclusive possession helps the child to cope with separation, particularly when the child starts to crawl and walk, achieving new autonomous ways of roaming and exploring the world away from the secure base of the mother (Bowlby, 1969/1982).
-This level of possession is "pre-conceptual" because, unlike Level 1 or 2 possession that are non-conceptual, it is the source of clear and newly explicit categorization of objects and people for which infants start to have exclusive "fetishist" predilections, commonly turning into "fetishism" as in the case of transitional objects.
+This level of possession is "preconceptual" because unlike level one or two possession that are nonconceptual, it is the source of clear and newly explicit categorization of objects and people for which infants start to have exclusive "fetishist" predilections, commonly turning into "fetishism" as in the case of transitional objects.
 On the other hand, it is not yet fully conceptual because it is still limited in its range, primarily focusing on the mother, at least in the Western context of an intact nuclear family environment.

-At this 3rd Level, a feeling of social control would dominate the child's sense of possession and "exclusivity" over certain things.
+At this third level, a feeling of social control would dominate the child's sense of possession and "exclusivity" over certain things.
 Simultaneously, children also learn about others' sense of possession by how they use objects to exert power and control over them in the context of triadic exchanges (e.g., joint attention via pointing, gazing, demonstrating, requesting, offering, or teasing).

-The triadic transition occurring at 9 months is instrumental in this development.
+The triadic transition occurring at nine months is instrumental in this development.
 It is at this point that infants discover the power of possessed objects in enabling them to gain social attention (emergence of joint attention and secondary intersubjectivity).